You are here: Home / About us / Board

 RVTS Board

-Dr Jacki Mein OAM - Deputy Chair
+Dr Jacki Mein OAM - Chair

-MBBS, MAE, FACShM, FAFPHM, AFRACMA, GAICD, FRACGP
+MBBS, MAE, FACShM, FAFPHM, FRACGP, AFRACMA, GAICD

-Dr Jacki Mein was first appointed to the RVTS Board in 2018, and served as Board Chair for a three-year term from September 2019 to October 2022.
 Jacki works as a GP at several Aboriginal Medical services - Wuchopperen, Gurriny Yealamacka, and Mookai Rosie bi Bayan.
 She has several decades of experience working with Aboriginal and Torres Strait Islander populations across the north of Australia and is a GP, public health and sexual health physician.
 She is a graduate of the RVTS general practice training program, and a RACGP Fellow since 2018.
-Jacki is a member of the QAIHC Lead Clinicians Group, serves on the Primary Care Commissioning Panel for North Queensland PHN, and is a Director of Wheels of Wellness, an outreach charity service that delivers mobile medical clinics to homeless people in Cairns.
+Jacki is an honorary member of the QAIHC Lead Clinicians Group, had served on the Primary Care Commissioning Panel for North Queensland PHN, and is Chair of Wheels of Wellness, an outreach charity service that delivers mobile medical clinics to homeless people in Cairns.
 Jacki also enjoys her role as a current RVTS Supervisor.

 Dr_Merran_Auland_RVTS_Director_2022